EveCharbie/EyeDentify3d/docs/behavior_identification/fixation.md

 - `gaze_behavior_identifier.fixation.duration`: The duration of each fixation in the trial.
 - `gaze_behavior_identifier.fixation.mean_duration`: The mean duration of the fixations in the trial.
 - `gaze_behavior_identifier.fixation.max_duration`: The duration of the longest fixation in the trial.
-- `gaze_behavior_identifier.fixation.total_duration`: The total time spent doing fixations in the trial.
+- `gaze_behavior_identifier.fixation.total_duration`: The total time spent in fixations in the trial.
-- `gaze_behavior_identifier.fixation.ratio`: The proportion ot time of the trial spent doing fixations.
+- `gaze_behavior_identifier.fixation.ratio`: The proportion ot time of the trial spent in fixations.
 - `gaze_behavior_identifier.fixation.search_rate`: The ratio of the number of fixations divided by the mean duration of the fixations.